swethaaj/truck-hub-datastructure/README.md

 # REST SERVICES:

--	load()			: API to load the data from CSV file to H2 DB.
+-	load()			: API to load the data from CSV file to Cache.

 -	getByID()		: API to get the truckInfo by Location ID.

 -	getByBlock()	: API to get the truckInfo by Block.

--	addbyTruckInfo(): API to Insert the records to the H2 DB.
+-	addbyTruckInfo(): API to Insert the records to the Cache.

 -	getByLocationIdAndTruckType()	:Enhancement which can be done later.